aeonsyndrome/StatInf-CourseProject/ExpDistrandCLT.md

 for (i in 1 : 1000) mns = c(mns, mean(runif(40)))
 hist(mns)

-### Project definition

-In this project you will investigate the exponential distribution in R and compare it with the Central Limit Theorem.
-The exponential distribution can be simulated in R with rexp(n, lambda) where lambda is the rate parameter.
-The mean of exponential distribution is 1/lambda and the standard deviation is also 1/lambda.
-Set lambda = 0.2 for all of the simulations.
-You will investigate the distribution of averages of 40 exponentials.
-Note that you will need to do a thousand simulations.

-Illustrate via simulation and associated explanatory text the properties of the distribution of the mean of 40 exponentials.
-You should
-1. Show the sample mean and compare it to the theoretical mean of the distribution.
-2. Show how variable the sample is (via variance) and compare it to the theoretical variance of the distribution.
-3. Show that the distribution is approximately normal.

-In point 3,

 Now in the second portion of the class, we're going to analyze the ToothGrowth data in the R datasets package.
 Load the ToothGrowth data and perform some basic exploratory data analyses